-Pursuant to FERPA, charges against multiple parties involved in the same incident may be heard in a single case only if each party consents to such a proceeding either in writing or by not formally objecting at the hearing.
+Pursuant to FERPA, charges against multiple parties involved in the same incident may be heard in a single case only if each party consents to such a proceeding in writing in advance of the hearing.

-Section V. Challenges of Hearing Panel Members
+5. Challenges of Hearing Panel Members or Administrative Hearing Officer

-The Respondent, the Complainant, or the witness(es) may challenge any person selected for the Hearing Panel on grounds of bias or a personal relationship that might affect impartial consideration of the case.
-The Respondent or Complainant must bring the challenge in writing to the Director of Student Conduct or designee at least 48 hours prior to the scheduled hearing.
-The Director of Student Conduct shall make a decision on the challenge prior to the hearing.
-If the Director of Student Conduct determines possible bias, he or she shall excuse the panel member and appoint a replacement.
+The Respondent may challenge the Administrative Hearing Officer or any person selected for the Hearing Panel on grounds of bias or a personal relationship that might affect impartial consideration of the case.
+The Respondent must bring the challenge in writing to the Director of Student Conduct or designee at least two (2) Days prior to the scheduled hearing.
+The Director of Student Conduct must decide the challenge prior to the hearing.
+If the Director of Student Conduct determines possible bias, he or she will excuse the Administrative Hearing Officer or panel member and appoint a replacement.